 Getting to/from School Safely

 The School Administration and the PTO have been active in communicating these policies to parents and children.
 We encourage all families to walk or bike to school.
-For the 2015-2016 school year, the City of Menlo Park painted “sharrows” (shared lane bicycle markings) and installed additional traffic signage on Oak Avenue to increase traffic safety and awareness around school for bikers.
+In 2015, the City of Menlo Park painted “sharrows” (shared lane bicycle markings) and installed additional traffic signage on Oak Avenue to increase traffic safety and awareness around school for bikers.

 Below are the rules for all forms of transportation.
 Please take the time to read about your desired method of transportation in order to increase the safety of all students on and around our campus.
 The Menlo Park Police Department will enforce these rules.